Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 - New settlements must be built on a road you own

-- Cities upgrade existing settlements (return the settlement to your supply)
+- Cities upgrade existing settlements

 Part 4: Development Cards